MattJDavidson/mattjdavidson.github.io/_posts/2018-12-19-xtc-retro-2018-notes.md

 1. Current location feels like someone's house.
 It's cosy and comfortable.
 1. Quiet is good.
 1. Counting House or Bank of England were viewed as being good venues.
+1. Constantina suggested "The Victoria" in East London, but it may be a bit far out.
 1. XTC is open to suggestions, but it needs to be quiet, have decent beer and food, be in a central location etc.

 ## XTC format